-- Bonus: Your company might have a profit sharing bonus (paid monthly, quarterly or yearly), or you might get a bonus for meeting a goal and/or exceptional effort.
+- Bonus: Your company might have a profit-sharing bonus (paid monthly, quarterly, or yearly), or you might get a bonus amount for meeting a goal and/or exceptional effort.

 Let’s say you operate on a monthly budget with the assumption that you are paid four times each month.
 If you follow Frozen Pennies advice and give every dollar a job in a zero-based budget, then by the end of week four, your pay has been all used up.

-But, wait!
-It’s April 2021 and you are getting paid on the FIFTH Friday of the month.
-That is an entire paycheck that you haven’t yet put into your budget.
+But wait!
+It’s a five-week month, and you are getting paid on the FIFTH Friday of the month.
+That is an entire paycheck you haven’t yet put into your budget.
 Woohoo!

 Is an extra paycheck really EXTRA?

 Well, yes and no!
-If you are paid a salary, you might argue that an extra paycheck isn’t unexpected money at all.
-However, when most of us budget it is based on our take home pay…not our salary divided by 12 months, 24 pay periods or 52 weeks.
+If you are paid a salary, you might argue that an extra paycheck isn’t unexpected.
+However, when most of us budget, it is based on our take-home pay…not our salary divided by 12 months, 24 pay periods, or 52 weeks.
 This means that your entire salary isn’t necessarily figured into your budget.

-Now is a great time to take out a year calendar and figure out when (and if!) you’ll be getting an extra paycheck this year.
+Now is a great time to take out a year’s calendar and figure out when (and if!) you’ll get an extra paycheck this year.
 Mark your paydays on the calendar and note the months when you have more than two (if you are paid weekly or bi-weekly).

 How to keep a budgeting mindset with an extra paycheck

-You might not be there quite yet, but when you feel an inclination to splurge, revisit your big financial goals.
-Picture yourself accomplishing them, whether that means paying off your student loans, putting a downpayment on a house or taking your family on a vacation.
+You might not be there yet, but when you are inclined to splurge, revisit your big financial goals.
+Picture yourself accomplishing them, whether that means paying off your student loans, putting a downpayment on a house, or taking your family on a vacation.
 No temporary splurge will feel as wonderful as accomplishing the big financial goals that you have set for yourself!

 Final thoughts on how to budget an extra paycheck

-An extra paycheck can be a real boost towards achieving your financial goals, getting ahead and rewarding yourself for a job well done.
-By determining when we might get an extra paycheck, deciding ahead of time what to do with those extra dollars and following through with our plans, an extra paycheck can be an amazing tool in our financial tool belt.
+An extra paycheck can be a real boost towards achieving your financial goals, getting ahead, and rewarding yourself for a job well done.
+By determining when we might get an extra paycheck, deciding ahead of time what to do with those extra dollars, and following through with our plans, an extra paycheck can be a fantastic tool in our financial tool belt.